 Growing up in a Muslim family, I developed a sense of unconditional faith that bound me to this religion.
 So, it surprised me when my parents moved me into a homogenous Jesuit high school.
 Suddenly, the Holy Trinity replaced "Bismillah," and Al-Fatihah became the Lord's Prayer.

 At first, I was afraid that the Catholic-based education would confuse my faith as it heavily emphasized being a man of God.
 Catholicism captivated me, so much so that I based my 11th-grade literacy project on the church's response to various problems in the modern world.
-I was also interested in how the church was organized, which prompted me to learn the roles of different figures.
-I frequented the school church, asking the clergy questions about the life of faith and church doctrines.
-My religion teacher noticed my curiosity and recommended me to become the school that I join the school church as an assistant organizer.
-I accepted the offer because I wanted to experience church organization firsthand.
+I was also interested in how the church was organized, which prompted me to frequent the school church, asking the clergy questions about the life of faith and church doctrines.
+My religion teacher noticed my curiosity and recommended me to become the school church’s assistant organizer.

 Understanding Catholicism made me reflect on my religion.
 I remembered the verses of the Quran that told me to spread gratitude, kinship, and kindness, and how those mirrored the teachings in the bible.
 This new perspective reminded me of the beauty of Islam which reaffirmed my faith.
 Learning about another religion taught me to be open-minded, accepting, and tolerant of differences in people’s perspectives.